sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Track the job status
 ====================

-To check the current job status from the command line, apply the following command that queries the ``WMS`` for the status of the job.
+To check the current job status from the command line, apply the following command that queries the :abbr:`WMS (workload management system)` for the status of the job.

 * After submitting the job, type: